aliterc/aliterc.github.io/index.md

 ```
 - ‘They have taken our beautiful sand from us and left nothing’

-It was with a heavy heart that Nassire Omar, a 60-year-old fisherman, moved away from his old home in the coastal village of Nagonha in northern Mozambique last year.
+It was with a heavy heart that Nassire Omar, a 60-year-old fisherman, moved away from his old home in the coastal village of Nagonha in northern Mozambique/moʊzæmˈbiːk/ last year.

 He abandoned the village where he had lived since 2004, after it became prone to devastating floods.
 Altogether, 1 300 residents left Nagonha to resettle a kilometre west of the village.

-He said everything began to change when Haiyu Mozambique Mining, a subsidiary of China-based Hainan Haiyu Mining, was awarded a concession in 2011 to mine heavy sand minerals such as ilmenite, titanium and zircon.
+He said everything began to change when Haiyu Mozambique Mining, a subsidiary of China-based Hainan Haiyu Mining, was awarded a [concession](https://www.oxfordlearnersdictionaries.com/definition/english/concession?q=concession) in 2011 to mine heavy sand minerals such as ilmenite, titanium/tɪˈteɪniəm/ and zircon.

 Like his fellow villagers, Omar blames Haiyu’s mining operations for contributing to the floods in 2015 that almost wiped out the village, destroying 48 homes and leaving 290 people homeless.